EdwardVoermans/Extended-TIG-Stack-InfluxDB3-for-Kubernetes-Single-Node/README.md

 Add these entries to your DNS server (like Pi-hole) or your workstation's hosts file, pointing to your K3s node's IP address:

 ```
-<your-node-ip>  tig-explorer.tig-influx.test
+<your-external-loadbalancer-ip>  tig-explorer.tig-influx.test
-<your-node-ip>  tig-influxdb.tig-influx.test
+<your-external-loadbalancer-ip>  tig-influxdb.tig-influx.test
-<your-node-ip>  tig-grafana.tig-influx.test
+<your-external-loadbalancer-ip>  tig-grafana.tig-influx.test
 ```

-For example, if your node IP is `192.168.1.100`:
+For example, if your loadbalancer / traefik IP is `192.168.1.100`:
 ```
 192.168.1.100  tig-explorer.tig-influx.test
 192.168.1.100  tig-influxdb.tig-influx.test